-STATEMENT OF MICHAEL R. BROMWICH DIRECTOR BUREAU OF OCEAN ENERGY MANAGEMENT, REGULATION AND ENFORCEMENT UNITED STATES DEPARTMENT OF THE INTERIOR
+STATEMENT FOR THE RECORD BUREAU OF OCEAN ENERGY MANAGEMENT, REGULATION AND ENFORCEMENT UNITED STATES DEPARTMENT OF THE INTERIOR

-COMMITTEE ON NATURAL RESOURCES HOUSE OF REPRESENTATIVES
+SUBCOMMITTEE ON ENERGY AND MINERAL RESOURCES COMMITTEE ON NATURAL RESOURCES HOUSE OF REPRESENTATIVES

-May 13, 2011
+June 23, 2011

-Mr. Chairman, and Members of the Committee, thank you for the opportunity to appear here today to discuss the renewable energy program of the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) and our efforts to facilitate and expedite the development of the Nation's offshore wind energy resources.
+Mr. Chairman, and Members of the Committee, the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) submits the following statement for the record to discuss its renewable energy program, efforts to facilitate and expedite the development of the Nation's offshore wind energy resources, and comments on two bills before the committee, H.R.
+2170, the Cutting Federal Red Tape to Facilitate Renewable Energy Act, and H.R.
+2173, the Advancing Offshore Wind Production Act.